apache/druid/docs/catalog/api.md

 * UI-driven, in which you use the Druid Console or similar tool to edit the table metadata directly.

+There are two ways to perform updates.
+In the first way, simply overwrite any existing spec.
+Use this for the configuration-as-code use case: whatever is in your code repo is the ultimate source of truth.

+The other way to perform updates is with "optimistic locking", mostly for use in UI code.
-The configuration-as-code use case works with entire specs.
-The UI use case may work with an entire spec, or may perform focused "edit" operations.
-Here it is important to remember that Druid is a distributed, multi-user system: it could be that multiple users edit the same table at the same time.
-The API to overwrite a table spec provides a version number to allow a UI to implement optimistic locking: if the current verion is not the one the UI read, then Druid rejects the change.
-A set of "edit" operations perform focused chagnges that avoid the need for optimistic locking: Druid applies the change rather than the UI.
+Druid is a distributed, multi-user system: it could be that multiple users edit the same table at the same time.
+To avoid accidential overwrites, each UI retrieves the current spec along with the version number of that spec.
+The user applies some set of changes.
+The UI then sends the updated spec, along with the version number, to the server.
+The server will check if the version number in the request matches that of the spec in the metadata store.
+If so, the change is applied atomically.
+If the versions do not match, the server rejects the change as it represents an update to a stale version of the spec.
+The UI can request the latest version, re-apply the changes, and submit again.

+For many simple operations, the optimistic locking method is overkill: the user wants to apply one task (add a column, drop a column, etc.) Some of these operations have special API methods to "edit" a record atomically.
+Druid, rather than the UI client, applies the chanage to avoid conflicts elsewhere in the spec.

 All table metadata APIs begin with a common prefix: `/druid/coordinator/v1/catalog`.